A complete phase-field fracture model for brittle materials subjected to thermal shocks: Numerical Examples

 The two experiments differ in many respects, but perhaps the most interesting concerns the fracture patterns that were observed.
 For the notched samples, a straight crack propagated from the notch across the entire disk, as shown in \Cref{fig: 5_result/honda/expcrack}a.
 In contrast, for the intact samples, the crack initiated approximately 2–3 mm from the edge, propagated straight toward the center, and then branched and curved before reaching the opposite edge, as illustrated in \Cref{fig: 5_result/honda/expcrack}b.

+Several attempts at reproducing these experiments with phase-field fracture models have been made~\cite{chu_study_2017,chen_modeling_2024,li_modeling_2023,mandal_fracture_2021,wang_numerical_2018}.
+Notably, in those studies, the notched geometry was often used to simulate both the notched and intact disk crack patterns.
+In contrast, with the implementation of the complete model, we will demonstrate that the full set of results can be reproduced based on the original experimental configurations.

 For the simulation results that follow, several modeling assumptions were invoked.
 Since the specimens are relatively thin and heated from both sides, the problems are approximated as two-dimensional disks under plane-stress conditions.
 The material is assumed to be stress-free at room temperature (R.T.)
 23\textdegree C. In terms of the thermal loading, heat losses due to the specimen contact with the surrounding air and the fixtures were both neglected.
 The radiative heating is approximated as a constant, spatially uniform volumetric heat source over the region corresponding to the graphite-coated surface.
-To calibrate the model against the experiments, thermal simulations were conducted over a range of values for the magnitude $\gamma$ of the volumetric heat source.
-Although this calibration was not exhaustive, a value of $\gamma=0.6$GW/m$^3$ was found to give a temperature at the thermocouple location that was within the experimental range observed for the intact disk.
+To reconstruct the unreported thermal loading, thermal simulations were conducted over a range of values for the magnitude $\gamma$ of the volumetric heat source.
+Although this thermal-load identification was not exhaustive, a value of $\gamma=0.3$GW/m$^3$ was found to give a temperature at the thermocouple location that was within the experimental range observed for the intact disk.

 The material properties used in the model are provided in \Cref{tab: 5_result/honda/mat_prop}.
 Over the range of temperatures considered, the thermal properties of alumina exhibit significant variation.
 To account for this, the temperature-dependent properties were fitted to the experimentally reported values.
-Simulations were performed using a regularization length $\ell$ of 0.03 mm and an adaptively refined mesh, with the finest mesh size set to $h=\ell/5$.
+Simulations were performed using a regularization length $\ell$ of 0.15 mm and an adaptively refined mesh, with the finest mesh size set to $h=\ell/5$.
 Relative to the bulk wave speeds, crack growth proceeds very rapidly in these problems, and so inertial effects were included.
-The initial time step was set to 0.05s and employed until the moment of fracture, at which point it was reduced to \num{1e-7}s to resolve the dynamic crack propagation.
+The initial time step was set to 0.05~s and employed until the moment of fracture, at which point it was reduced to \num{1e-7}~s to resolve the dynamic crack propagation.
 For the notched disk case only, the symmetry of the problem was exploited so that only one half of the domain was explicitly modeled.
+The outer boundary of the disk was assumed to be traction free, and zero heat flux conditions were prescribed.
+No displacement boundary conditions were prescribed at any point.